Microsoft profit beats forecasts, no word on new CEO

 That easily beat Wall Street’s average estimate of 68 cents, according to Thomson Reuters I/B/E/S, lifting Microsoft shares 3.4 percent in after hours trading.

-Overall revenue rose 14 percent to $24.5 billion, also beating Wall Street’s forecast of $23.7 billion.
+Overall revenue rose 14 percent to $24.5 billion, also beating Wall Street’s forecast of $23.7 billion, helped by higher sales of Microsoft’s perennially strong business offerings, including server software, the Office suite of applications and quickly growing ‘cloud,’ or Internet-based, computing services.

 Over the last few months analysts slightly raised revenue estimates, but reduced them for net income.